 - 1. If Contractor is unable to use an approved processing facility due to an event specified in Section 12.7, Contractor shall use an alternative processing facility provided that Contractor provides written notice to City.
 Within 48 hours of an emergency or sudden and unforeseen closure, Contractor shall provide a written description of the reasons the use of the approved processing facility is not feasible and the period of time Contractor proposes to use the alternative processing facility.
 Such a change in processing facility shall be temporarily permitted until such time as City is able to consider and respond to the use of the proposed alternative processing facility.
-If the use of the proposed alternative processing facility shall be subject to approval by City.
+If the use of the proposed alternative processing facility is anticipated to or actually does exceed 30 days in a consecutive 12-month period, the use of such processing facility shall be subject to approval by City.
 City may approve, conditionally approve, temporarily approve, or disapprove of the use of the proposed alternative processing facility.
-If City disapproves the use of the proposed alternative processing facility.
-If City disapproves the use of the proposed alternative processing facility. - 2.
+If City disapproves the use of the proposed alternative processing facility, the parties shall meet and confer to determine an acceptable processing facility. - 2.
 If the use of an alternative processing facility is for reasons within Contractor's control, then Contractor's compensation shall not be adjusted for any change in transportation and processing costs associated with use of the alternative processing facility.
 However, if the use of an alternative processing facility is due to an uncontrollable circumstance, including events of force majeure, then Contractor's compensation shall be increased or decreased for changes in transportation and processing costs associated with the use of the alternative processing facility.
 In the event that the change in the processing facility results in increased costs, City may identify and direct Contractor to an alternative processing facility, at Contractor's expense, that results in less cost than the Contractor-identified alternative. - 3.
 Except for the emergency conditions described in this Section, Contractor shall not change its selection of the approved processing facilities without City's written approval, which may not be unreasonably withheld.
 If Contractor elects to use a processing facility that is different than the initial approved processing facilities, it shall request written approval from City 30 calendar days prior to use of the site and obtain such approval no later than 10 calendar days prior to use of the site.
 Failure to meet the requirements of this Section may result in liquidated damages in accordance with Section 12.6 of this Agreement. - 4.
 Contractor shall observe and comply with all regulations in effect at the approved processing facilities and cooperate with respect to delivery of recyclable materials and organic materials.
 Contractor shall actively work with the approved processing facility operators to ensure that contamination of the recyclable materials and organic materials remains below the limits established by applicable law including SB 1383. - G. Marketing.
 Contractor shall be responsible for marketing recyclable materials and organic materials that it collects and delivers for processing at the approved processing facilities.
 Contractor's marketing strategy shall promote the highest and best use of materials presented in the waste management hierarchy in accordance with AB 939.
 Where practical, the marketing strategy shall include use of local markets for recyclable materials and organic materials. - H. Residue Disposal.
 Residue from the processing of recyclable materials and organic materials collected under this Agreement at the approved processing facilities that cannot be marketed shall be disposed of by Contractor or the processing facility subcontractor.
 Residue delivered for disposal shall not include any excluded waste.